oksananikole17/drink-share-api/README.md

 Design ERD and Wire-frame

-Create reminder routes of GET, POST, PATCH, DELETE
+Create drink routes of GET, POST, PATCH, DELETE

 Created schema for "Drink" with the keys of name, build, and base.